markostam/sandbox/notes/GANs_ian_goodfellow_NIPS2016.md

   + *p(x|θ)* is a function that takes parameters theta and input x that describes exactly where the data is spread thinly and where it concentrates.
   + max liklihood consists of taking the log probability that this function assigns to all training data and adjusting the parameters theta to inrease that probability.
   + the way models go about doing this is how generative models differ.

-+ Taxonomy of generative models:
+### Taxonomy of generative models:

 + main split is over *explicit* or *implicit* density functions
 + **Explicit**:
    + It can be challenging to design a paramaetric function that is TRACTABLE:
     + Fully visible belief nets (NADE, MADE, PixelRNN)
     + Change of variables (nonlinear ICA).
   + or Approximate density:
     + Variational (Variational Autoencoder)
     + Markov Chain (boltzmann machine)
 + **Implicit**:
   + design a procedure than can draw samples from the probability distribution, even if we don't know it explicitly.
     + Markov Chain (general stochastic network)
     + Draw samples directly (GANs, deep moment matching networks), but don't necessarily represent a density function.

 <img src="https://github.com/markostam/sandbox/blob/master/photos/Screenshot%202017-01-29%2018.25.20.png?raw=true" width="500">

+## Fully Visible Beliefe Nets